zzblydia/myblog/docs/_posts/c&&cpp/2024-08-18-install-gcc-from-souce.md

 tags: gcc7.3.0
 ---

-# install gcc 7.3.0 from souce on debian 12.4
+# install gcc 7.3.0 from souce

 ## 1. Some notes on compiling
 1> Some [dependencies](https://gcc.gnu.org/install/prerequisites.html) are necessary for compiling.